TransfromerMeetsGraph/GNNLearner/Two-branch Transformer/README.md

-This repository contains our solution for the PCQM4M-LSC track of the OGB-LSC.
+This repository contains our solution of two branch Transformer for the PCQM4M-LSC track of the OGB-LSC.
 The code is originally forked from [Fairseq](https://github.com/pytorch/fairseq).

 # Requirements and Installation
 The Dockerfile is [provided](./Dockerfile), and you can use it with `docker build -t pretrainmol .`.